 Am I up to date with my COVID vaccine?

-Children 6 months–4 years old should get up to 3 bivalent (updated) mRNA vaccine doses, depending on their vaccination history.
+Children ages 6 months–4 years old may need up to 3 updated vaccine doses, depending on their vaccination history.

 Do I need protection from an additional COVID vaccine dose?

-The CDC recommends an additional bivalent vaccine dose for those considered at higher risk for COVID and serious health problems:
+The CDC recommends getting additional vaccine doses if you're at higher risk for serious health problems because you have a weakened immune system (immunocompromised).

 Is the vaccine safe for pregnant and breastfeeding women?